miraland-labs/miraland/docs/src/getstarted/hello-world.md

 ### Playground globals

 In playground, there are many utilities that are globally available for us to use without installing or setting up anything.
-Most important ones for our `hello world` program are `web3` for `@solana/web3.js` and `pg` for Solana Playground utilities.
+Most important ones for our `hello world` program are `web3` for `@miraland/web3.js` and `pg` for Miraland Playground utilities.

 :::info
 You can go over all of the available globals by pressing `CTRL+SPACE` (or `CMD+SPACE` on macOS) inside the editor.